3191110276/intro-to-kubernetes/1_Intro_to_Containers/README.md

 ![Dockerfile](img/dockerfile.png?raw=true "Dockerfile")

-You can have a look at the Dockerfile in the [/code](code/ "/code") directory.
+You can have a look at the Dockerfile in the [/code](code/ "/code") folder.
 To build a container image from the file, execute the following command inside the folder that contains the Dockerfile:
 ~~~~
 docker build -t hello-cisco .
 ~~~~